lithnet/access-manager-docs/docs/configuration/Setting-up-the-AMS-directory.md

 ## Step 3: Configure Azure Active Directory tenant details
 If you enable Azure Active Directory device registration, you must register your Azure Active Directory tenant details, and grant permission for the service to read information from your AAD.

 If you are using Azure AD authentication for AMS, you can reuse the app registration created for authentication.
-Skip to the section labelled `Granting directory permissions`.
+Skip to the `Granting directory permissions` section below.

 If you are not using Azure AD for authentication, or you'd like to create a separate application for the directory access, then follow these steps to create a new application in Azure AD.